 Dr. Joti Samra is a national thought leader on issues relating to mental health.
-She is Program Lead for the online Centre for Psychological Health Sciences at the University of Fredericton and a member of the Global Expert Panel for WellteQ.
+She is the Principal and Founder of MyWorkplaceHealth.com and a member of the Global Expert Panel for WellteQ.
 She is an innovator in the area of psychological health and safety in the workplace, and has been the lead on a number of pivotal national workplace projects that have contributed to policy change in Canada.
 Born and raised in the Greater Vancouver area of British Columbia, Dr. Samra holds a Ph.D. in clinical-forensic psychology from Simon Fraser University and is a registered clinical psychologist with the College of Psychologists of British Columbia.

 Dr. Samra pursues a full spectrum of research, consulting, and educational activities in the field of workplace health.
 She is the lead developer of Guarding Minds @ Work (GM@W) : A Workplace Guide to Psychological Safety and Health, an innovative online resource used by employers to address psychosocial threats in the work environment.
 Commissioned by the Great-West Life Centre for Mental Health in the Workplace (the Centre), the GM@W resources include evidence-based psychosocial risk assessment surveys, response strategies, and response evaluation tools.
 She is also the principal developer of Managing Emotions, a set of online, interactive assessment and training resources that strengthen the interpersonal competence and emotional intelligence skills of managers, also commissioned by the Centre.
 Dr. Samra is Founder & Principal of MyWorkplaceHealth, which offers a comprehensive suite of clinical, consulting and training services in workplace mental health.